avery-rock/blinky/README.md

-This project seeks to answer a simple question: if you have more than two eyeballs and close some, but not all, of them, is it blinking or winking?
+This project seeks to answer a simple question: if you have more than two eyeballs and close some but not all of them, are you blinking or winking?

 Does the fraction of eyes closes matter?
 How about symmetry?
 Duration?

 Do we need another, entirely different word to capture previously unimagined combinations of open and closed eyes?